-Traditional or Original Medicare (Part A and B) provides good coverage for most healthcare needs, paying for 80% of the costs it approves.
+Traditional or Original Medicare (Part A and Part B) provides good coverage for most healthcare needs, paying for 80% of the costs it approves.
 The other 20% is the patient’s responsibility and, since there is no cap on the amount you may have to pay in a year, it can be financially devastating should you suffer a serious illness or injury.

 As a result, most people get another plan to supplement their coverage.
 For the majority of Medicare consumers, there are two choices: a Medicare Advantage plan or a Medigap policy (also known as Medicare Supplement).